GenVas/Social-Network-hw05_final-/README.md

 The Project sets the social network with backend and html-pages.

-The network allows authorization,creation of new posts, commenting posts
+The network allows authorization,creation of new posts, commenting posts.

+The Project is covered with TestCase testing.